PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-11 08:44:36
+Last updated: 2024-04-11 08:45:11
-Random Quote: Some of you cared.
-None of you cared enough. - Hannah Baker
+Random Quote: So Robin?
+Guess who nailed the chick from "Metro News One" last night! - Barney Stinson